adamdubicki/typeorm-entity-factory/README.md

 ## State of Library

+[May 7th 2021]
+_The library is currently not maintained.
+If there is interest - I may return back to it in the future and continue development._

 This module is currently in testing phase.
 Before version 1.0.0 is released all of the development is considered experimental and is subject to change.

 ## Motivation